philpagel/debian-headless/readme.md

 ## Download the debian installation image

-Download the debian installation image (netinst) and put it in this folder.
+Download the Debian installation image (netinst) and put it in this folder.

 https://www.debian.org/distrib/netinst